sssx-dev/sssx/README.md

 ### Features

-- Incremental updates `sssx update`
+- 📈 Incremental updates `sssx update`
-- 1000ms or less spent on building each page
+- 🚀 1000ms or less spent on building each page
-- Static pages don't need JavaScript whatsoever
+- 👍 Static pages don't need JavaScript whatsoever
-- Island architecture for hydration (Using Svelte components)
+- 🏝️ Island architecture for hydration (Using Svelte components)
-- Progressive hydration
+- 💦 Progressive hydration
-- Small size of JavaScript overhead (thanks to Svelte)
+- 📦 Small size of JavaScript overhead (thanks to Svelte)
-- ESM first, no more enormous CommonJS bundles (thanks to Esbuild)
+- 💪 ESM first, no more enormous CommonJS bundles (thanks to Esbuild)
-- Dynamic JS injection per route
+- ⚡️ Dynamic JS injection per route

+## Structure

+This repository is structured as a monorepo.

+### Packages

+- sssx (main source code of the SSG)
+- eslint-config-sssx (ESLint configuration)
+- aws-s3-cloudfront-adapter (Plugin to upload generated website to S3 and CloudFront)
+- sitemap-plugin (Plugin to generate robots.txt and sitemaps)

 ## Plugins